ST. LOUIS COUNTY

 duluth This Lake Superior & Mississippi RR freight station was located at 3rd Avenue East and Michigan Street.

-duluth Originally a St. Paul & Duluth passenger station, this is the first Union Station.
+Duluth Originally a St. Paul & Duluth passenger station, this is the first Union Station.
 It was built in 1869 and was located on the site of the existing Union Station south of West Michigan Street between 5th and 6th Avenues at GPS: 46.780987, -92.103895.
 The Spalding Hotel is in the background of the photo.

-Duluth This station, opened in July, 1910, was located at 602 West Superior Street (GPS: 46.780883, -92.105644).
-It also served the Duluth, South Shore & Atlantic RR.
+This station, opened in July, 1910, was located at 602 West Superior Street (GPS: 46.780883, -92.105644).
+It also served the Duluth, South Shore & Atlantic RR and the Duluth, Missabe & Northern.
 It was abandoned in 1961 and torn down in 1972.
 When the Soo Line built the station in 1910 the NP had a lock on the right of way.
 The Soo was able to sneak its way in, except for a quarter mile or so where the NP tracks were right up against a solid rock bluff.
+The line also had to somehow get around the Bridgeman-Russell Creamery, so the railroad tunneled through solid rock under Michigan Street to get to the depot.

 Duluth There was a freight station at the foot of 10th Avenue West.